f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 Make sure the deployment is successful.

-AS3 BOT template creation and application service deployment
+AS3 BOT Template creation and application service deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Navigate to the Applications tab > APPLICATION TEMPLATES.